 How Do I Get Started With Vibrators?

 Start by answering these questions:

 - How will you use your vibrator?
 I know, you’ll press it against your sexy bits to give you orgasms, but how and where?
 Do you want a vibrator that stimulates your clitoris?
 Goes into your vagina?
 Does both at the same time?
-Will you use it solo or during partner sex?
+Are you seeking a penis stimulator?
+If so, do you specifically want one that can be used whether or not you have an erection?
+Will you use your vibrator solo or during partner sex?
 Do you want it to double as a back massager?